GFNI/truenorth-ledger/README.md

 3.  **Verification is public**: Anyone can audit our draws using the data stored here.

 ## How It Works
 Our RNG system is "Provably Fair".
-It relies on **Drand**, a distributed randomness beacon that generates unpredictable, publicly verifiable random numbers.
+It relies on **Drand**, a distributed randomness beacon.
+Drand does not supply the final random numbers directly; instead, it provides an unpredictable, publicly verifiable random string which we use as the core seed to generate the results.

 For each draw, we combine:
 1.  **Server Seed**: The randomness from a specific Drand round.